johnjones4/the-initial-commit/_posts/2017-03-28-kent-dodds.md

 ---
 layout: post
 title: "Kent C. Dodds"
 description: "I have a lot of projects I maintain.
-Many of them are "finished" and not actively maintained (because no maintenance is needed)"
+Many of them are finished and not actively maintained (because no maintenance is needed)"
 links:
   - name: github.com/kentcdodds
     url: https://github.com/kentcdodds